Document Type : Original article

 Abstract

-Materials and Methods: In this semi-experimental study, 19 patients with chronic ankle instability, each with a history of at least two sprains within the past 3 to 12 months, participated alongside 19 healthy athletes.
-The participants were placed on a force plate and began walking upon hearing an auditory cue.
-Using the gait2392 model in the OpenSim environment, the force of the peroneus longus muscle was calculated.
-Additionally, the initiation phase of walking and anticipatory postural adjustments were identified based on changes in the center of pressure and vertical components of the markers.
+Methods In this cross-sectional study, 19 professional male and female athletes with CAI (aged 18–25 years) with a history of at least two ankle sprains in the past 3-12 months, and 19 healthy athletes (aged 18–25 years) participated.
+Participants stood on a force plate and began walking upon hearing an auditory cue.
+Using the gait2392 model in OpenSim, the force generated by the peroneus longus muscle during gait initiation was calculated.
+Additionally, spatiotemporal parameters (stride length, stride speed, stride time) and the anticipatory postural adjustment (APA) phase duration were extracted based on center of pressure (COP) data and surface marker positions.

 Keywords